Anxiety During Pregnancy

 Stephanie Heintzeler: I’m good, thank you.
 How are you?

 RC: I’m doing great.
 Thanks so much for being here.

 RC: What effects does anxiety have on the pregnant mother’s body?

-Stephanie Heintzeler: Depending on how the anxiety plays out, if it’s affecting her lifestyle or if it’s affecting her sleep or just general overall anxiety during the pregnancy, it can cause a low birth weight or a premature birth, if it really affects the body.
+Stephanie Heintzeler: Anxiety is not nice whether your pregnant or not.
+That is why many people benefit from Michigan Medical Marijuana.
+Depending on how the anxiety plays out, if it’s affecting her lifestyle or if it’s affecting her sleep or just general overall anxiety during the pregnancy, it can cause a low birth weight or a premature birth, if it really affects the body.
 Mainly, stress and anxiety causes just a non-happy pregnancy.
 Mothers who are very, very anxious throughout their pregnancy, they usually don’t have a good experience.
 They go in labor already being stressed out, already being maybe in pain, they couldn’t sleep, they’re tired, they have back pain.
 I mean, all the tension in the body really, really reflects on the birth and, of course, post-partum.
 We do have a higher rate of post-partum depression after the birth.
 We know that moms who have had depression before pregnancy or during pregnancy, they often have a hugely increased risk of post-partum depression.
 Working with a doula can really help lower that risk and, of course, working closely with an OB or midwife to make sure, if necessary, you take medication.

 RC: What are the main causes of anxiety in pregnant women?